JBarker90/ansible_tutorial/docs/ansible-ad-hoc_commands.md

 - https://docs.ansible.com/ansible/2.9/modules/apt_module.html#apt-module
 - https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html

-### 1. When making changes to remote hosts Ansible needs the equivalent of `sudo` privileges.
+### 1. When making changes to remote hosts, Ansible needs the equivalent of `sudo` privileges.

-- This command will use the `apt` module and update cache.
-Which is the equivalent of running `apt update`
+- This command will use the `apt` module and update cache, which is the equivalent of running `apt update`
-- But it will fail without having elevate privileges
+- But it will fail without having elevated privileges

 ```
 ansible all -m apt -a update_cache=true